sandervanbree/braintime/README.md

 ### Current to do list (for devs)
 - Update tutorial 4 to 6
 - Make lingo consistent within toolbox, in line with SfN poster ("warping signal", "warping source", etc.)
-- Implement cluster correction TGM (Marije's code coming up)
+- Implement cluster correction TGM (Marije ter Wal's code is coming up soon in the lab's Github)
 - Resize second level power spectra to the right number of frequency bins, discuss together what that is

 LOW PRIORITY: